9.3 Exchanges between young people and policy-makers on global issues

 - EU-youth conference: During the Dutch presidency of the European Union (January – June 2016) the Ministry of Health, Welfare and Sports (VWS) and NJR organized the EU-youth conference in Amsterdam.
 More than 100 young people and policy makers discussed European youth policy.

 - National Youth Debate.
-At the National Youth Debate, young people are invited to share their view and their solutions for various problems in our society.
+At the National Youth Debate, young people are invited to share their views and solutions for various problems in society.
 Secondary school students visit the provincial house and form teams with assigned roles for each pupil.
-Together they try to convince policy makers of their ideas.
+Together they try to convince policymakers of their ideas.
 After this day, one small team is selected to attend the National Youth Debate at the House of Representatives in The Hague with national parliament members.
 The debates at the provinces are organized several times per year.

 Young Climate Movement

 Every six months, youth and policy makers from every member state of the European Union come together for a structured dialogue.
-The aim of this event is to stimulate that youth policy, both in Europe and at a national and local level, is developed together with youth.
-Every 1.5 years there is a new theme, the theme for January 2016 – July 2017 was ‘Ready for life, ready for society’.
-The structured dialogue offers a serious podium to exchange views, knowledge and experiences between youth and policy makers at a European level.
+The aim of this event is to ensure that youth policy, both in Europe and at a national and local level, is developed together with youth.
+Every 1.5 years there is a new theme, the theme for January 2016 – July 2017 was "Ready for life, ready for society".
+The structured dialogue offers a serious podium to exchange views, knowledge and experiences between youth and policymakers at European level.
 The recommendations from the conference in October 2016 in Slovakia are summarized in a report.